The Revival: Women and the Word

 The Revival Women and the Word is a 2016 documentary film directed by Sekiya Dorsett, a queer filmmaker who works to give voice to issues of equality.
 This documentary chronicles a US tour group of black lesbian poets and musicians who are traveling performing making history as queer women of color.
-Their journey is to bring together their community and include interviews from leading black feminist and queer thinkers including Alexis Pauline Gumbs, Nikki Finney, and Alexis De Veaux.
+Their journey is to bring together their community and include interviews from leading black feminist and queer thinkers including Alexis Pauline Gumbs, Nikky Finney, and Alexis De Veaux.
 This documentary tackles themes such as gender, race, and sexuality.
 This film works to represent community and provide a special insight to the experience of queer women of color performers.
 Additionally, this film works to empower and raise the voices of the marginalized.

 Background

 Four years ago in 2012, 50 friends mostly queer and black identified gathered in a small living room in Washington, D.C. for a poetry event called The Revival.
 The host, a queer black woman, Jade Foster, dreamed of building a safe space where queer women and allies could celebrate being black, women, and carriers of the word.
 The word short for the creating of poetry.
 That same year in 2012, the event evolved into a nine-day tour that went to eight cities.
 The project was powerful and touched thousands of lives, and connected five exceptional women who are all performers.
 The documentary is the story of how that dream of Jade Foster came to be and came into fruition.